r-c-f/waynergy/README.md

 most things should go in `config.ini`; the old approach of single-value-per-file is retained strictly for compatibility, and because ripping it out would be annoying for cases where that approach is really genuinely useful (i.e. xkb keymaps which have their file format).
-The basics global values are `port`, `host`, `name`, `width`, and `height`, which do exactly what the command line option would do.
+The basic global values are `port`, `host`, `name`, `width`, and `height`, which do exactly what the command line option would do.
 Options within sections are referred to in the form `section/property` for the purposes of this document.